The Best 10 Books for Inner Child Healing

 Although these meanings seem extreme and irrational to our adult brains now, they still might ring true deep in our subconscious mind and body.

 These beliefs are what is causing the heaviness, stress, fear, depression, anger, low self esteem, loneliness, emptiness, anxiety and even potential health problems in our adult day-to-day lives.
-These extreme, painful feelings stem from beliefs that formed in childhood when we were learning and making meaning out of the world.
+These extreme, painful feelings stem from beliefs and perspectives that formed in childhood when we were learning and making meaning out of the world.

 Unfortunately, a lot of people stay stuck in these negative, limiting beliefs throughout the rest of their lives.
 However, there is a way out through inner child healing.